NoriSte/frontend-testing-on-steroids-v2/README.md

 TODO:

 - check that renovate and travis are running
-- rebase all the branches on master at the end
+- work on the slides
+- read the egghead guide
+- test the talk

 ---